Blog2025-03-18T20:26:18+00:00

 Yes!
 There are gains in going with God

-The majority of people on earth believe there is a God A PATIENT ONCE ASKED, "WHAT WOULD BE GAINED IF I SAID 'YES' TO GOD?
-Chaplain Joy Le Page READ MORE
+The majority of people on earth innately perceive there is a God A PATIENT ONCE ASKED, "WHAT WOULD BE GAINED IF I SAID 'YES' TO GOD?
+Chaplain Joy Le READ MORE

 One gigantic Gift—Anno Domini